 Are you wondering whether you should travel to Bali?
 Here is why you must travel to Bali!
 (Especially, if you are an Indian!)
 However, before I give you reasons why you must travel to Bali, here is a small background story –

-5 years ago, before we got married, we were researching for places for our honeymoon.
+5 years ago, before we got married, we were researching places for our honeymoon.
+We were mostly considering romantic getaways in Asia.
 When we read about Bali, some articles suggested that Bali had lost all its charm due to it being flooded with tourists.
 These articles made us choose Phuket over Bali as our honeymoon destination.
 However, Akshay was always keen on visiting Bali.
 Finally, 4.5 years after our honeymoon, I agreed to travel to Bali.

 My prejudices about Bali were cleared just within a few hours of reaching Bali.
 In fact, by the time our week-long holiday in Bali ended, I was head over heels in love with Bali.

 So here are the 4 reasons why you must travel to Bali:

 There are very few currencies in the world which make Indians feel good about our Rupee.
 Indonesian Rupiah (IDR) is among those few currencies.
 Roughly, 1 Indian Rupee equals 200 Indonesian Rupiah.
 So while you may be spending thousands and lakhs of Indonesian rupiah (ex: IDR 50,000 for a one-day bike rental or IDR 6,00,000 for a full day private AC car with driver and necessary petrol) when you convert the amount to Indian rupees, you will realise how cheap all the costs are.
 (In the case of the above example, IDR 50,000 for a one-day bike rental equals just 250 rupees and IDR 6,00,000 for a full day private AC car with driver and necessary petrol means you are shelling out just 3,000 rupees)

 C’mon, even Goa is way more expensive than that!